jan-hendrik-lang/cheatsheets/Windows_Memory_Forensics.md

   windows.pslist
   ```
 - **Examples of Structured OS-Maintained Lists in Windows**:
-  a) PsActiveProcessHead (EPROCESS Active Process List) → Used by windows.pslist
+  - PsActiveProcessHead (EPROCESS Active Process List) → Used by windows.pslist
     - A doubly linked list that tracks active processes in the system.
     - Each EPROCESS structure has a FLINK (forward link) and BLINK (backward link) pointer connecting it to other processes.
     - Malware can unlink a process from this list to hide it.
-  b) LoadedModuleList (PEB/Kernel Module List) → Used by windows.modules
+  - LoadedModuleList (PEB/Kernel Module List) → Used by windows.modules
     - Tracks loaded kernel drivers and modules.
     - Located in nt!PsLoadedModuleList for kernel modules or in the Process Environment Block (PEB) for user-mode modules.
     - Rootkits can unlink malicious drivers from this list to evade detection.
 - **Scan Commands**: These commands use pool-scanning, meaning they search raw memory for object signatures or structures rather than relying on OS-managed lists.
 This technique helps detect hidden or unlinked objects, such as terminated or stealth processes.
 E.g.:
   ```bash
   windows.psscan